Ossa-V/common_scripts/README.md

-Format scripts usefull with argparse (in progress), so u can use with multi options :)
+Usefull format scripts with argparse (in progress), so u can use with multi options